 The Helga Otto Haub School of Environment and Natural Resources advances the understanding and resolution of complex environmental and natural resource challenges by educating undergraduate and graduate students through innovative, interdisciplinary teaching.
 Haub School students explore contemporary natural resource issues with an interdisciplinary approach that integrates science, economics, sociology, history, ethics, and more.
-Students can earn a major, minor, or joint Juris Doctor/Master of Arts in environment and natural resources from the Haub School.
+Students can earn a bachelor of science degree in environmental systems science (ESS); a concurrent major in environment and natural resources (ENR); a minor in ENR; a minor in sustainability; a minor in outdoor leadership; or a joint juris doctor/master of arts degree in ENR from the Haub School.

 Haub School students are encouraged to integrate knowledge across disciplines to become problem solvers and leaders.
-The school attracts outstanding undergraduate and graduate students, and prepares them to incorporate multiple perspectives and approaches to investigate and address complex environmental and natural resource questions.
+The school attracts outstanding undergraduate and graduate students, and prepares them to integrate multiple perspectives to address complex environmental and natural resource questions.

-The Haub School offers several campus-wide academic programs and one graduate degree in partnership with the College of Law:
+The Haub School offers an undergraduate degree, several campus-wide concurrent academic programs and a graduate degree in partnership with the College of Law:

 Environment and Natural Resources concurrent major (for baccalaureate or master’s students earning a degree in any of the university’s seven colleges)

 Environment and Natural Resources minor (for baccalaureate, master’s, and doctoral students)

 Sustainability minor (for baccalaureate students)

 Master of Arts in Environment and Natural Resources (J.D./M.A. for law students only)

 Most prospective students will apply for admission to the University of Wyoming, and then declare a major or minor within the Haub School at any point during their course of study.
 To declare a major or minor, students must meet with a Haub School academic advisor.